|

 organizational commitment and the role of cognition in

 collective political decision making.
+Robert's

 consulting activities have included conducting numerous